cabforum/smime/SBR.md

 The Random Value SHALL not be reused by the CA for other Certificate Requests.
 The Random Value SHALL remain valid for use in a confirming response for no more than 24 hours from its creation.
 The CA MAY specify a shorter validity period for Random Values in its CP and/or CPS.

-There is no support for ACME External Account Binding in RFC 8823.
+Implementations may use ACME External Account Binding as defined by RFC 8555.

 ### 3.2.3 Authentication of organization identity